oddnetworks/example-single-process/README.md

 ### Tokens

 There are 2 types of tokens used within Oddworks.
-Using the **Oddworks SDKs** this will be handle the app loading sequence for you, but for for your own knowledge you should understand how tokens are used.
+Using the **Oddworks SDKs** this will be handle the app loading sequence for you, but for your own knowledge you should understand how tokens are used.

 The high level flow is: